MooersLab/pymolsnips/README.md

     },
 ```

 Restart VSC.
-Open a **pml** file.
+Open a file with a *.pml* file extension.
 You should see **pml** in the lower right on the bottom panel.
-You should also see syntax highlighting of the pml text.
+You should also see syntax highlighting of the text in the `pml` script file.
-Type the tab trigger **ao** to test the installation of the snippet for the code that creates the ambient occlusion effect.
+Type the tab trigger **ao** to test the insertion of the snippet for the code that creates the ambient occlusion effect.

 <A href=#FASTLINKS2>Return to list of editors above.</A>